GrosSacASac/JavaScript-Set-Up/general/html-streaming/readme.md

 ## Going Beyond

 Is it possible to refresh the page without JavaScript ?
+Yes see demo3

 What are the costs/benefits of HTML streaming on low tier devices and Internet of Things ?

 More concrete use cases ?